How are we helping children through extreme weather events

 Extreme weather conditions are leading to an increase in:

-Your generous donation can provide children and families affected by extreme weather, as well as other disasters across the world, with:
+Your generous donation can provide children and families affected by extreme weather, as well as other disasters across the world, with life-saving essentials like:

 Conflict and natural disasters create food insecurity and threaten millions of children's survival and well-being every year - the need is greater now than ever.